AlexeyPerov/Unity-Dependencies-Hunter/README.md

 This tool finds unreferenced assets by scanning all files in your Unity project.

 All code combined into one script for easier portability.
-So you can just copy-paste Dependencies Hunter.cs to your project in any Editor folder.
+So you can just copy-paste [DependenciesHunter.cs](./Packages/DependenciesHunter/Editor/DependenciesHunter.cs) to your project in any Editor folder.

-### How it works
+## How it works

 At first, it calls
 ```code